visionect/assignments/fullstack/01-Joan-Sleep/README.md

 - displaying current sleep status of the device (sleep or awake)

 ## Submission
-Assignment should be submitted by providing link to the accessible `git` repository or `compressed archive`.
+Assignment should be submitted by providing a link to accessible `git` repository or `compressed archive`.

 ### 1. Storage
 You can store sleep schedule settings in `MySQL` or `Postgres` database.
 There are no special requirements for DB schema.